 Format (top left of report preview)

-Click Format to open cell-level and conditional formatting options.
-This allows you to:
+Click Format to open cell formatting and conditional formatting options.

 Format Cells